Danny Glover (footballer): Non-League

 Glover was transfer-listed at Edgeley Park by incoming manager Neil Young and was allowed to join AFC Telford United in July 2015.
-He scored just once in 11 National League North appearances for Bernard McNally's "Bucks" and was sacked by Telford in January 2016 after he was discovered to have played three games for the Butcher's Arms public house and was therefore in breach of his Telford contract.
+He scored just once in 11 National League North appearances for Bernard McNally's "Bucks".
+Telford sacked him in January 2016 after he was discovered to have played three games for the Butcher's Arms public house and was, therefore, in breach of his Telford contract.
 He then rejoined Hednesford Town in the National League North.
-He scored one goal in 16 appearances as Hednesford were relegated at the end of the 2015–16 campaign, and signed a new contract in May 2016.
+He scored one goal in 16 appearances as Hednesford were relegated at the end of the 2015–16 campaign.
+He signed a new contract in May 2016.
 He played two games on loan at North West Counties League Division One side Alsager Town in September 2016, scoring a hat-trick on his debut.
-He continued his good form back at Keys Park, and finished as the club's top-scorer with 13 goals in 25 starts and 10 substitute appearances as Hednesford finished 15th in the Northern Premier League Premier Division in the 2016–17 season.
+He continued his good form back at Keys Park and finished as the club's top-scorer with 13 goals in 25 starts and 10 substitute appearances as Hednesford finished 15th in the Northern Premier League Premier Division in the 2016–17 season.
 He scored his 50th goal for the club on 27 March 2018, in a 5–0 victory over Basford United in the quarter-finals of the Northern Premier League Challenge Cup.
 Henesford finished 17th in the 2017–18 season, and Glover was named as both Managers Player of the Season and Sportsman of the Season for his 29 goals in all competitions.

 On 18 June 2018, he and teammate James Lawrie both signed with Nantwich Town, also of the Northern Premier League Premier Division.
 He lifted the Cheshire Senior Cup with the club after playing in the 5–2 final victory over Cammell Laird 1907.
 He also helped the "Dabbers" to reach the play-offs, where they were beaten by Warrington Town in the semi-finals.
 He rejoined Hednesford Town for a third time on 31 May 2019, joining the club as a player-coach.
 In February 2020 he was appointed joint caretaker manager, a role he held until late March.
 He scored 20 goals in 40 games before the 2019–20 season was formally abandoned on 26 March, with all results from the season being expunged, due to the COVID-19 pandemic in England.